qqqlab/madflight/readme.md

 - Development board: RP2040 (e.g. Raspberry Pi Pico) or ESP32 (e.g. Espressiv DevKitC)
 - SPI or I2C IMU sensor: MPU6050, MP6500, MPU9150, or MPU9250
-- RC Receiver: PPM, SBUS, or DMX
+- RC Receiver: ELRS, CRSF, SBUS, DMX, or PPM
 - BEC or DC-DC converter to power your board from a battery
 - ESC (OneShot125 or 50-490Hz PWM) and/or servos (50-490Hz PWM)